JesusGPriego/eazyschool/README.md

 These commands will start the application with configuration settings specific to the chosen profile.

+## Actuator Endpoints

+The following endpoints are available to inspect and interact with the application:

+1. eazyschool/actuator - list of all actuator endpoints.
+2. eazyschool/actuator/info: Displays information about the application.

 ## Technologies used

 * Spring Boot